textpattern/textpattern.github.io/setup/installing-the-software.md

 layout: document
 category: Setup and configuration
 published: true
-title: Installation and upgrading
+title: Installing the software
-description: From download to log in: a complete guide to installing or updating Textpattern.
+description: From download to log in: a complete guide to installing Textpattern.
 ---

-# Installation and upgrading
+# Installing Textpattern

 Whether you are new or experienced with Textpattern, this is the go-to place for installing or upgrading your Textpattern installation.